Yes, but under certain conditions.

 Taking Ownership of Nature Strips

-The council offers a chance for residents to take part in maintenance of nature strips.
+The council offers a chance for residents to take part in the maintenance of nature strips.

 As a result, it is possible to plant trees on your nature strip.